ibhattacharj/LocalVibes/team/m2/ui-diagrams.md

 ## 6. Event Sharing

-The Event Creation Screen allows event organizers to create and publish events by providing key details like the event name, description, location, time, and optional tags.
+The Event Creation Form allows event organizers to create and publish events by providing key details like the event name, description, location, time, and optional tags.
 Organizers can also upload a flyer or poster for the event.

 Components: